gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: HybridGenerator: Dividing Memory Address Range Cont.
+## 06-traffic-gen: `HybridGenerator`: Partitioning Memory Address Range

+Next, let's define the memory address range for each `LinearGeneratorCore`.

 If we want to give each `LinearGeneratorCore` an equal chunk of the given memory address range, we need to partition the range of `min_addr` to `max_addr` into `num_linear_cores` pieces.